5 Star Trusted Rating

 Gaining Argentinian citizenship by descent not only connects you to your heritage but also offers numerous practical advantages.
 By becoming an Argentinian citizen, you open up a world of opportunities that can significantly enhance your life.
 Here are five key benefits:

-1. Visa-Free Travel: An Argentinian passport grants you visa-free or visa-on-arrival access to 161 countries, including the EU, UK, and Japan.
+1. Visa-Free Travel: An Argentinian passport grants you visa-free or visa-on-arrival access to over 170 countries, including the EU, UK, and Japan.
 This opens up the world for both business and leisure travel without the hassle of obtaining visas.

 2. Dual Citizenship: Argentina permits dual citizenship, allowing you to retain your current nationality while enjoying the rights and privileges of being an Argentinian citizen.
 This provides flexibility and access to the benefits of both countries.